 Ground floor

-The kitchen with dining table for four greets you as you come in through the backdoor.
-The kitchen although small in size is very well equipped with double electric oven & hob, microwave, dishwasher, fridge & freezer.
+The tastefully appointed kitchen with dining table for four greets you as you come in through the backdoor.
+The stylish, shaker-style kitchen is very well equipped with electric oven & hob, microwave, dishwasher, fridge & freezer plus a washing machine.

 First floor